mpkelly/blog/assets/articles/colour.md

 ### In Summary

-To recap, the general pattern for this approach is as follows.
+To recap, the general features of this pattern are:

 1. See your theme as containing a collection of colour palettes instead of a single colour palette, and extract those palettes into reusable chunks.
 Here I am using CSS variables, but you can do this with the many CSS-in-JS libraries too.
-2. If the background colour changes you probably need a new palette.
+2. When the `background-color` changes you generally need a new palette.
-3. Try to only reference variables in your components and never specific colours like blue, orange etc.
+3. Only reference variables in your components and never specific colours like blue, orange etc.

 The benefits of this approach are:

 1. The cost of maintenance is lower.
 2. Code reuse is much easier - just drop your components anywhere and they reflect the active palette.
-3. It's conceptually simpler: you don't need complex colour names when the context changes (see notes)
+3. It's conceptually simpler - you don't need complex colour names when the context changes (see notes)
 4. Creating a dark theme is easier because there are fewer colours in fewer places that need to be redefined.

 ### Notes